 Construction Health and Safety Courses

-Ensure the safety of staff on-site with our comprehensive suite of health & safety courses for the construction industry
+Ensure staff safety with our comprehensive suite of health & safety courses.

 Manual Handling Online Training Course

-Whether your team is simply carrying delivery boxes, or handling heavy equipment, knowing how to lift and carry properly can help to prevent injury and strains.
-In our Manual Handling course, we teach you about basic postural awareness, correct handling techniques, how to choose the right mechanical aids, and potential risks.
+Whether your team is carrying delivery boxes or handling heavy equipment, knowing how to lift and carry properly can help prevent injury and strains.
+Our Manual Handling course teaches you basic postural awareness, correct handling techniques, how to choose the right mechanical aids, and potential risks.

 Slips, Trips and Falls Online Training Course

-This training course will help bring awareness to your team about potential hazards on a site that can cause dangerous slips, trips, or falls.
-Our comprehensive online course will introduce control measures that will help prevent or minimise the probability of dangerous occurrences being realised., as well as teach how to spot, assess, and report risks.
+This training course will help raise your team's awareness about potential hazards on-site that can cause dangerous slips, trips, or falls.
+Our comprehensive online course will introduce control measures that will help prevent or minimise the probability of dangerous occurrences and teach how to spot, assess, and report risks.

 Working at Heights Online Training Course

 Working at heights happens almost daily on many construction sites.
-Even if you are working as little as two meters off the ground, or if you are working on top of a ten-storey building, you must have adequate training to meet 2005 regulations.
-Our Working at Heights course will give all the right knowledge to be able to safely carry out tasks at any height.
-If you are keen to find out more about when working at heights training is required, read one of our recent blog posts.
-In the post linked, we discuss the importance of training, whether it’s a legal requirement, and what you would learn when undertaking a course.
+Even if you are working as little as two metres off the ground, or if you are working on top of a ten-storey building, you must have adequate training to meet 2005 regulations.
+Our Working at Heights course will give you the proper knowledge to carry out tasks at any height safely.
+If you want to learn more about when training is required for working at heights, read one of our recent blog posts.
+The linked post discusses the importance of training, whether it is a legal requirement, and what you can learn when undertaking a course.

 First Aid at Work Online Training

-Whilst more in-depth first aid training may be required for senior members of staff on site, having basic first aid knowledge is beneficial for everyone.
-In the First Aid at Work course, your staff will learn how to manage an accident scene, how to perform CPR, how to offer basic medical assistance to casualties, and how to accurately document medical details and vital information.
+Whilst more in-depth first aid training may be required for senior staff members on site, having basic first aid knowledge benefits everyone.
+In the First Aid at Work course, your staff will learn how to manage an accident scene, perform CPR, provide basic medical assistance to casualties, and accurately document medical details and vital information.

 Asbestos Awareness Online Training Course

-Many of your employees on a construction site may not be aware of the extent of materials that contain dangerous asbestos fibres, causing a potential risk of them being disturbed.
-This course is especially important if your team is working on premises that were built before the year 2002.
+Many of your employees on a construction site may not be aware of the extent of materials that contain dangerous asbestos fibres, which could cause them to be disturbed.
+This course is especially important if your team is working on premises built before 2002.

 Who Is Responsible For Health and Safety On A Construction Site?

-As an employer, you and your main contractors are the ones responsible for ensuring the health and safety of your team - in whatever form that may be.
-Your staff should also play a part, in reporting risks where needed, using the correct equipment, and following the latest best practice.
+As an employer, you and your main contractors are responsible for ensuring the health and safety of your team, in whatever form that may take.
+Your staff should also report risks as needed, use the correct equipment, and adhere to the latest best practices.

 What Is The Importance Of Construction Phase Plans?

-Alongside health and safety training courses, you must also have the correct documents in place to keep within laws and regulations.
-Construction phase plans should be completed for all construction projects, no matter how big or small.
-A construction phase plan outlines everyone involved with the project, all of the possible risks on site, and the control measures that are in place to eliminate them.
-If you’d like to find out more about why you should complete a construction phase plan, and what exactly they should include, read one of our informative blog posts - ’What is a Construction Phase Plan?’.
+Alongside health and safety training courses, you must also have the correct documents to keep within the laws and regulations.
+Construction phase plans should be completed for all construction projects, regardless of their size.
+A construction phase plan outlines everyone involved in the project, all possible risks on site, and the control measures in place to mitigate them.
+If you’d like to learn more about why you should complete a construction phase plan and what they should include, read one of our informative blog posts - ’What is a Construction Phase Plan?’.

 Are the Construction Industry Health and Safety Courses Recognised By Governing Bodies?

 Yes, they are.
-All of the courses from HSE Docs, where applicable, the construction courses are widely recognised by authorities, and most corporate employers throughout the UK.
-Some of our online health and safety courses for construction are recognised by OTAVS.
-Courses Manual Handling Slips, Trips, and Falls Working At Heights First Aid at Work Asbestos Awareness
+All of the courses from HSE Docs, where applicable, are widely recognised by authorities and most corporate employers throughout the UK.
+OTAVS recognises some of our online health and safety courses for the construction industry.
+Courses: Manual Handling, Slips, Trips, and Falls, Working At Heights, First Aid at Work, Asbestos Awareness